gqvin/Seele-08/README.md

 * Double Shear (With Long Shaft Motors)
 * Better Tensioner Design
 * Only 3mm X loss and 5mm Y loss with stock toolhead
-* Higher Belt Tension
-* Support for all toolheads that support Monolith Gantry.
 * No new rails, extrusions, or belts needed!

 ## BOM: